ryanatkn/svelte-snake-sports/contributing.md

 Thank you for your interest in contributing to Svelte Snake Sports!

 This project is free and open source software with a public domain license.
-The goal is to support creators and players in a fun game context.
+The goal is to support students and creators and players in a fun game context.

 ## issues